ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

     2019-04-28 19:32:27.208 UTC [chaincodeCmd] checkChaincodeCmdParams -> INFO 002 Using default vscc
     root@84b6c0ee74aa:/opt/gopath/src/github.com/hyperledger/fabric/peer#

+!!! note
-**Note:** In your prior commands, when specifying the channel name, you used lowercase 'c' as the argument, e.g., *-c $CHANNEL\_NAME*.
+        In your prior commands, when specifying the channel name, you used lowercase 'c' as the argument, e.g., *-c $CHANNEL\_NAME*.
 In the *peer chaincode instantiate* command however, you use an uppercase 'C' as the argument to specify the channel name, e.g., *-C mychannel*, because -c is used to specify the arguments given to the chaincode.
 Why *c* for arguments you may ask?
 Well, the '*c*' is short for '*ctor*', which itself is an abbreviation for *constructor*, which is a fancy word object-oriented programmers use to refer to the initial arguments given when creating an object.

 **Step 9.8:** You may have noticed a longer than usual pause before you got your command prompt back while that last command was being run.
 The